Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Data Collection

 \section{Data Collection}

-\paragraph{Human dataset} We use the human-bot interaction dataset of \citet{shapira2023human}.\footnote{http://github.com/eilamshapira/HumanChoicePrediction} This dataset was collected via a mobile application (published on both Apple's App Store and Google Play), in which human DMs interact with 6 experts in a multi-stage game.
-In each stage, the human DM plays multiple games against the same bot expert, denoted $e_i$ (recall that each game has $T$ rounds, where they set $T=10$).
+\paragraph{Human dataset} We use the human-bot interaction dataset of \citet{shapira2025human}.\footnote{http://github.com/eilamshapira/HumanChoicePrediction} This dataset was collected via a mobile application (published on both Apple's App Store and Google Play), in which human DMs interact with 6 experts, where a \emph{stage} refers to an interaction with one of these experts.
+In each stage, the human DM plays \emph{multiple games} against the same bot expert, denoted $e_i$ (recall that each game has $T$ \emph{rounds}, where they set $T=10$).
 The $i$'th stage ends whenever the human player reaches a pre-defined cumulative utility $\bar{v}_i$ in a $T-$round single game.\footnote{For our prediction task, we consider only the first two games each human player played against each expert (or a single game if the player completed the stage in a single game).
 We restrict our analysis to the initial games due to a noticeable decline in participants' response times in subsequent games, suggesting reduced attention and non-strategic behavior.
 This approach is widely accepted in social sciences and experimental economics, see e.g. \citet{Rubinstein_2013}.} Human data was collected from May 2022 to November 2022.
 The human dataset contains 71,579 decisions made by 210 distinct human DMs that completed the game, i.e. completed all six stages.\footnote{Players were incentivized to complete all six stages in various ways, including participation in lotteries and receiving academic credit for completing the game.}

 Hotel reviews were taken from Booking.com.
 The hotels and the game parameters were chosen such that each hotel has $R=7$ reviews, and about half of the hotels are defined to be of high quality (i.e., have an average score of at least $\tau = 8$).
-The hotel dataset used by \citet{shapira2023human} contained 1068 distinct hotels.
-Appendix \ref{app:review-example} provides an example of a single hotel review and its corresponding score, taken from \citet{shapira2023human}.
+The hotel dataset used by \citet{shapira2025human} contained 1068 distinct hotels.
+Figure \ref{fig:a_review} provides an example review from the hotel reviews dataset, taken from \citet{shapira2025human}.